- Day-to-day banking

 Q: What else should exporters be doing to ensure success?

 A: First of all, I would encourage exporters to gain as much insight as possible into the business culture of their target market.
 There is a great deal that can be learned ahead of an exploratory visit about the accepted ways of working and the key cultural differences between the UK and overseas markets.
-Contact organisations like UK Trade & Investment, and the British Chambers of Commerce for specific advice.
+Contact organisations like Department for International Trade, and the British Chambers of Commerce for specific advice.
 The International Chamber of Commerce (ICC) offers a variety of professional qualifications that could equip you and your employees with invaluable international business knowledge.

 I would also recommend exporters ensure they have sufficient processes in place to secure prompt payment.
 This is often overlooked as people sometimes start trading with overseas customers without first gaining a thorough understanding of the mechanics of how they will be paid and how local legislation will work in practice.
 Banks have many ways of protecting companies from delayed or non-payment, and from their currency exposure.
 Santander UK’s own solutions in this area include International Payments and Receipts, Supplier Payments and Trade Finance.
 With this many resources and initiatives within reach to help conduct and support their research, UK businesses may find that the answers to their questions about export lie surprisingly close to home.